GlobalSport/state-decorator/README.md

   errorEffects: (ctx)      => ctx.state,  // state changes if error
   sideEffects: (ctx)       => { /* side effect code if success */ },
   errorSideEffects: (ctx)  => { /* side effect code if failure */ },
-  getSuccessMessage: (ctx) => 'Success' // if a notifySuccess is set locally or globally
+  getSuccessMessage: (ctx) => 'Success', // if a notifySuccess is set locally or globally
-  getErrorMessage: (ctx)   => 'Error'   // if a notifyError is set locally or globally
+  getErrorMessage: (ctx)   => 'Error',   // if a notifyError is set locally or globally

   abortable: true,                           // inject a abort signal in the promise invocation context and allow to abort promise
   conflictPolicy: ConflictPolicy.KEEP_LAST, // behavior if action is called while a promise is ongoing
-  getPromiseId: (args) => null              // parallel actions promise identifier (see conflicting actions)
+  getPromiseId: (args) => null,             // parallel actions promise identifier (see conflicting actions)
   retryCount: 1,
   retryDelaySeed: 1000,
 }